Skip to content

 Individualized Education Program

 Are you curious about sensory processing, what it is and how it affects learning and behavior?
 Is your child a picky eater or clumsy?
 Does your child have difficulty falling asleep or tantrum for no apparent reason?
 If so, then this training is for you!
-Facilitated by Annette Richardson, OTR/L, who has worked for IRC for over 18 years as an occupational therapist specializing in pediatrics.
+Facilitated by Annette Richardson, OTR/L, who has worked for IRC for over 20 years as an occupational therapist specializing in pediatrics.
 She has extensive training and experience in feeding and sensory processing disorder.
-This free training is offered at various locations throughout Riverside and San Bernardino Counties.

 Sensory Integration Trainings